Hastings Deering Caterpillar case study

-We’ve recently completed an emotive corporate video for Hastings Deering Caterpillar, a story of how they partner with customers, value their people and care for the communities they work within.
+In this corporate video for Hastings Deering Caterpillar, we share the story of how they partner with customers, value their people and care for the communities they work within.

-As a long-term client of Sound Images, we’ve gotten to know and understand the Hastings Deering culture pretty well and have always admired their values, so we just loved being able to tell their corporate story in a more emotive way,
+Hastings Deering is a long-term client, so we’ve gotten to know and understand the Hastings Deering culture pretty well – and have always admired their values, so we just loved being able to tell their corporate story in a more emotive way.

 With over 3,000 employees throughout Queensland, Northern Territory, Papua New Guinea, the Solomon Islands and New Caledonia, it was also important to showcase the scale and diversity of their business – and this meant filming their people in all locations, including the remotest corners of their dealership territory.